 In July 2018 we issued our 2023 Notes (the "2023 Notes") and in June 2020 we issued our 2025 Notes (the "2025 Notes," together with the "2023 Notes," the "Notes").
-We will need to make cash payments (1) if holders of our Notes require us to repurchase all or a portion of their Notes upon the occurrence of a fundamental change (e.g. a change of control of Palo Alto Networks, Inc.) before the maturity date, (2) upon conversion of our Notes, or (3) to repay our Notes in cash at their maturity, unless earlier converted or repurchased.
-Effective May 1, 2022 through July 31, 2022, all of the 2023 Notes and 2025 Notes are convertible.
-If all of the Noteholders decided to convert their notes, we would be obligated to pay \$3.7 billion to the Noteholders.
-Under the terms of the Notes, we would also be required to issue shares of common stock, which would be covered by the Note Hedges.
+We will need to make cash payments (1) if holders of our Notes require us to repurchase all or a portion of their Notes upon the occurrence of a fundamental change (e.g., a change of control of Palo Alto Networks, Inc.) before the maturity date, (2) upon conversion of our Notes, or (3) to repay our Notes in cash at their maturity, unless earlier converted or repurchased.
+Effective February 1, 2023 through April 30, 2023, all of the 2023 Notes and 2025 Notes are convertible.
+If all of the Noteholders decided to convert their Notes, we would be obligated to pay the \$3.7 billion principal amount of the Notes in cash.
+Under the terms of the Notes, we also have the option to settle the amount of our conversion obligation in excess of the aggregate principal amount of the Notes in cash or shares of our common stock.
 If our cash provided by operating activities, together with our existing cash, cash equivalents and investments, and existing sources of financing, are inadequate to satisfy these obligations, we will need to obtain third-party financing, which may not be available to us on commercially reasonable terms or at all, to meet these payment obligations.